MakerLabCRI/FrugalMicroscope/StudentStories/The Brachioscope/readme.md

 To realize the blueprints of our beautiful microscope, we used Adobe Illustrator.
 It was then printed with the laser cutter (Epilog Laser MINI).

+The improvements that we did were:
+  - x,y axis independence from z axis, so we don't disturb the z axis stability HAVE A LOOK
+  - multiple lentils option
+      YOU CAN CHECK IT HERE
+  - very precise focus with 2 seringes (big focus and small focus) VIDEO RIGHT HERE
+  -